Isysxp/Pico_1140/README.md

 The app is sufficiently accurate to run RT11 V3/V4, Unix V5 and V6 and mini-unix (http://www.tavi.co.uk/unixhistory/mini-unix.html).
 I would note that the floating point performance for Unix is rather slow.
 It will also run MINC Basic for which I have included an RK05 image which has the limitation that some command will return to the RT11 . prompt.
 The original version uses a modified RX02 monitor.
+There is a KW11 line time clock.
+The implementation is not good and system time will not be accurate.

 Building: